smaeyama/mzprojection/README.md

 ### Overview ###

-  This is explanation of a Fortran90 module of Mori-Zwanzig projection, which split ensembles of the analyzed time-series data f(t)^i into correlated and uncorrelated parts with regard to the variable of interests u(t)^i.
+  The Mori-Zwanzig projection operator method splits ensembles of the analyzed time-series data $f(t)^i$ into correlated and uncorrelated parts with regard to the variable of interests $u(t)^i$.

 ### Contents ###